compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    ![](./assets/guide/cmconfig6.png)

-10. Click on the `SESSIONS` tab and configure it as follows:
+10. Open the `SESSIONS` tab and configure it as follows:

    - Check `Pickup mode` and `Loop mode` while leaving `Locked entry list in pickup mode` unchecked.
    - Uncheck `Booking`, `Qualifying` and `Race`.